 At the hotel

 Spa, culinary academy, gardens, gym, library, art gallery with artists in residence, free WiFi throughout.
 In rooms: flatscreen TVs, bespoke bath products.
-Villas have fully equipped kitchens.
+Private village houses have fully equipped kitchens.

 Our favourite rooms